robiningelbrecht/speedcubing-glossary/README.md

     </tr>
     <tr>
         <td><strong>Roux</strong></td>
-        <td>A 3x3 speedsolving method developed by Gilles Roux in which 1x2x3 blocks are built on the left and right sides of the cube to begin the solve.</td>
+        <td>A 3x3 Speed-solving method developed by Gilles Roux in which 1x2x3 blocks are built on the left and right sides of the cube to begin the solve.</td>
     </tr>
     <tr>
         <td><strong>Rubik&#039;s Cube</strong></td>